Architect: Lynch Architects

 Cambridge Heath Overground station offers direct trains to Liverpool Street with a journey time of around seven minutes, and Bethnal Green Underground station has excellent links to central London via the Central Line.

 Please note that all areas, measurements and distances given in these particulars are approximate and rounded.
 The text, photographs and floor plans are for general guidance only.
 The Modern House has not tested any services, appliances or specific fittings — prospective purchasers are advised to inspect the property themselves.
 All fixtures, fittings and furniture not specifically itemised within these particulars are deemed removable by the vendor.

-Lynch Architects is an award winning practice based in Clerkenwell in London.
-We were recipients of The Young Architect of the Year Award 2005 and were exhibited in the official selection of the Venice Architectural Biennale in 2012, and in the Irish Pavilion in 2008.
-Our work ranges from individual houses and residential and commercial developments to arts and community projects.
-We work at a variety of scales, from master plans to interior design, and pay close attention to the social, ecological, historical and economic aspects of places.
-We work with physical models to investigate the spatial, constructional, formal and material qualities of architecture.
-We believe that good design derives from the search for a poetic economy of means.
+Lynch Architects is an award winning practice based in Hackney in London.
+Recipients of The Young Architect of the Year Award 2005, they were also exhibited in the official selection of the Venice Architectural Biennale in 2012, and in the Irish Pavilion in 2008.
+Their work ranges from individual houses and residential and commercial developments to arts and community projects.
+Working at a variety of scales, from master plans to interior design, they pay close attention to the social, ecological, historical and economic aspects of places.
+They believe that good design derives from the search for a poetic economy of means.